Reveal-Energy-Services/orchid-python-api/README-dev.md

 - Navigate to the repository root
 - Activate the virtualenv (run `poetry shell`)
-- Run the command, `poetry export -f requirements.txt --output requirements.txt`
+- Run the command, `poetry export --without-hashes -f requirements.txt --output requirements.txt`

 #### Test the requirements file in  a pipenv virtual environment